 Sacrifice a snooze for an early start to climb through the clouds and witness sunrise atop the active volcano that is Mt Batur.
 Jelly legs are absolutely worth the sweeping views you'll get across Bali's lush landscapes.
 The last full day of our Bali Intro group tour includes a guided sunrise hike up Mt Batur, followed by a traditional Balinese massage in the afternoon to treat your deserving muscles.
 It's all about balance.

-Although we can’t travel to Bali just yet, it is looking promising for the near future.
-Travel restrictions are beginning to ease and tourism will return with a surge in demand, so now is the time to get planning!
+Although we can’t travel to Bali just yet, full reopening is looking promising for early 2022.
+Travel restrictions are beginning to ease and tourism will return with a surge in demand, so now is the time to get planning.

 If Bali sounds like your kind of paradise, click through to check out our Bali small group tours.
 With expertly crafted itineraries, the guidance of a knowledgable group leader, full end-to-end support, and a new group of friends to make memories with, our trips are the ultimate way to discover a new country!
 Oh, and did we mention that all of the activities on our itineraries are included?
 You heard right - everything we mention is included in the tour - no extra payments required.

 With flexible booking policies and complete support during this uncertain time, you can be confident booking with INTRO.
 You deserve an adventure after all this.